princlili/fle-plus/CONTRIBUTING.md

-# Contribuer à FLE+
+# Contributing to FLE+

-FLE+ est un projet ouvert.
-Il se construit lentement, depuis le terrain.

-## Ce qu'on accueille

-- Des observations de terrain, anonymisées — ce qui a fonctionné, ce qui a échoué
-- Des séquences ou activités testées, avec leur contexte
-- Des critiques constructives de l'approche
-- Des corrections ou améliorations du site

-## Comment contribuer
+FLE+ builds slowly, from the ground up.
+It is not a project to complete — it is a project to inhabit.

+## What we welcome

+- **Terrain** entries: classroom fragments, anonymized, without editorializing
+- **Sources** entries: what shifted something — a reading, a reference, a frame
+- **Questions**: what resists, what we don't yet understand
+- Corrections or improvements to the site

+## What we don't welcome

+Ready-made methods.
+Definitive answers.
+This project documents what resists as much as what works.

+## How to contribute

-**Via GitHub** — fork, branche, pull request.
-Privilégiez des messages de commit clairs.
+**Via GitHub** — fork, branch, pull request.
+Clear commit messages; one idea per commit.

-**Par email** — pr.vaucher@gmail.com — si GitHub n'est pas votre espace naturel.
+**By email** — pr.vaucher@gmail.com — if GitHub is not your natural space.

-## Quelques principes

-Soyez honnête sur les échecs autant que sur les réussites.
-Documentez le contexte : niveau, âge, situation.
-Citez vos sources si vous vous appuyez sur d'autres travaux.
-Respectez les personnes observées : anonymisez systématiquement.
+## A few principles

+Be honest about failures as much as successes.
+Document the context: level, age, institutional situation.
+Anonymize the people you observe, systematically.
+Cite your sources if you draw on others' work.

-## Licence
+## License

-Contenu sous CC BY-SA 4.0 — code sous MIT.
+Content under [CC BY-SA 4.0](http://creativecommons.org/licenses/by-sa/4.0/) — code under MIT.
-Vous serez crédité sauf demande contraire.
+You will be credited unless you request otherwise.